 Once a young specimen is planted out, it needs a little bit of help to grow into a robust garden shrub.
 The method is very simple: regular pinching out of the branches as they form.
 After three sets of leaves have formed on the single stem of the baby plant, the tip - that is, the top two tiny leaves - is simply pinched off using your thumb and index finger.
 This forces that stem to branch, and these new stems are also pinched back after two sets of leaves have formed on them, and this is process repeated a few more times until a bushy form starts to emerge and a short, stout trunk develops.
 The leaves on the trunk can then be removed.
 The trunk should be staked in its early years to support the plant.
 Standard forms can also be trained, by creating a longer trunk before allowing the top to form.
 Some cultivars have a more trailing form, with many stems arising from the base, and these can each be staked and also pinched out to some extent.
 The method of tip pruning seems so simple that it is hard to believe that it can be so effective!
 It can also be used on other plants to create better looking shrubs.
 It really only takes a second or two as you are passing by.

 Deadheading of spent flowers will promote good blooming but don't trim back to a pair of new leaves when you do this, as you set back flowering for 6-8 weeks.
 Fuchsia should be pruned in July in Sydney.
 Pruning should be fairly hard, trimming the plant by half back to its basic woody structure.
 It is also a good idea to give them a LIGHT prune in January to remove straggly stems, encourage more flowers in autumn, and help them cope with the stresses of the hot weather, as they may start looking a bit bedraggled at this time.
 Heavy pruning at this time is not advisable.
-Warm, humid weather can also encourage rust infection of fuchsia leaves: it's best to remove the affected foliage and if necessary spray with a fungicide.
+Warm, humid weather can also encourage rust infection of fuchsia leaves: it's best to remove the affected foliage and if necessary spray with an organic fungicide.
 Watering over the plant with Seasol during the growing season can help the leaves grow thicker and possibly more resistant to infection.
 Don't water them heavily on very hot days in summer as this can prove fatal!

 New plants can be grown easily from 10cm-long tip cuttings in spring or autumn, or when pruning in July, taken from just below the second node of the stem.
 Use a well-drained propagating mix for your cuttings.
 The cuttings need to be kept in a humid environment such as a propagating box or some other enclosed container until roots develop, when they can be potted on.